ZhuorenLi/Zhuorenli.github.io/_pages/includes/projects.md

 Responsibilities include:

- - Overall task management.
+ - Comprehensive task management.
- - Hardware and software communication systems.
+ - Developed an integrated module for hardware and software communication.
- - Development of Parking path planning algorithm.
+ - Developed a parking path planning algorithm based on geometric configuration.
- - Development of tracking control algorithm.
+ - Developed a Stanley-based path tracking algorithm and a feedforward PID-based speed tracking algorithm.

 ***